 Fredericktown is a very small city located in the state of Missouri.
 With a population of 4,076 people and two constituent neighborhoods, Fredericktown is the 166th largest community in Missouri.

 The people who call Fredericktown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fredericktown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fredericktown include Irish, English, French , and Italian.
+Important ancestries of people in Fredericktown include Irish, English, French , and Scots-Irish.

 The most common language spoken in Fredericktown is English.
 Other important languages spoken here include Tagalog and Native American languages.